 Contrary to its name, the pineapple is not a pine nor an apple.
-And although we associate it with the state of Hawaii, pineapple is not native to the islands at all.
+Although we associate it with the state of Hawaii, pineapple is not native to the islands at all.
 The connection with Hawaii has been made since the fruit was first canned there and became a major crop.
-But no matter what we think about pineapple or its name, it is universally thought of as a delicious tropical fruit that adds sweetness to both foods—such as pork and seafood—and tropical-inspired cocktails like the pina colada.
-Of course, there are always plenty of dessert recipes using pineapple like the classic pineapple upside down cake.
+No matter what we think about pineapple or its name, it is universally thought of as a delicious tropical fruit that adds sweetness to both foods—such as pork and seafood—and tropical-inspired cocktails like the pina colada.
+There are always plenty of dessert recipes using pineapple like the classic pineapple upside down cake.

 Ananas comosus is the botanical name of the fruit we know as the pineapple.
 Native to South America, it was named for its resemblance to a pine cone.
 Christopher Columbus is credited with discovering the pineapple on the island of Guadeloupe in 1493, although the fruit had long been grown in South America.
 He called it piña de Indes, meaning "pine of the Indians."
 The South American Guarani Indians called it nanã, meaning "excellent fruit," and cultivated them for food.
 The term pineapple (or pinappel in Middle English) did not appear in English print until around 1664.